 - User accidentally turns the backup software off

-How to Avoid: Nothing can replace monitored backup and recovery services, that not only ensure all your data is backed up safely offsite, but also include regular monitoring to catch any backup issues and solve them before they turn into a major problem.
+, that not only ensure all your data is backed up safely offsite, but also include regular monitoring to catch any backup issues and solve them before they turn into a major problem.

 Need Help Protecting Your Business from Hackers?